History Of Volleyball Game

 A volleyball match is highly intense and gripping but to enjoy it to the fullest, spectators ought to have some idea about the moves too.
 Here’s a summary.

 Pass: This is a move where a player receives the ball from the server and passes it to the playmaker or the setter.
-This is usually done with a minimal underhand bump.
+This is usually done with a minimal underhand bump to the ball.

 Set: Setting is a part of the play where a setter prepares the ball for the hitter to shoot and score a point for their team.
-This includes placing or throwing the ball at an adequate height or angle for an attacker to shoot and score a point.
+This includes placing or throwing the ball toat an adequate height or pitching it upwards at an angle for an attacker to shoot and score a point.

 Spike: This is one of the most loved moves in the game.
-A spike is generally when a player runs, jumps, and smashes the ball over the net.
+A spike is generally when a player runs, jumps up, and smashes the ball over the net.
+It is difficult to defend against a properly done smash.

 Block: A block is a defensive move.
 In this move, a maximum of three players on the other team come close to the net and jump to send a spike or incoming ball back to the opponent’s court or to slow it down for their own team.